How to Adjust the Toolbar in Adobe Acrobat Pro DC

 Navigating Your Custom Toolbar

 Now, whenever you need to use one of these added tools, simply click on it in the Quick Access Toolbar.
-For example, launching the accessibility full check or accessing your preflight options becomes much more convenient.
+For example, launching the accessibility checker or accessing your preflight options becomes much more convenient.

 Let me be your champion for inclusion.
 I offer tailored solutions (and self-paced courses!) to ensure your documents meet and exceed compliance expectations.
 For more detailed insights, tutorials, and in-depth discussions on accessibility and related topics, don’t forget to check out my YouTube channel: The Accessibility Guy on YouTube.
 Subscribe for regular updates!